mwlang/flowmor_router/README.md

 ### Is it For You?

 This isn't for everyone.
 It does build routes from objects in the database.
-It does provide functionality similar to [friendly_id](https://github.com/norman/friendly_id) or simply redefining the id of a model with AR's #to_param.
+It does provide functionality similar to [friendly_id](https://github.com/norman/friendly_id) or by simply redefining the id of a model with AR's #to_param.
 If you run multiple instances of an application, you'll need to take care of syncing when the database is updated.
+The simplest way to do this is by adding Post.reload_routes (for example) to the before_filter callback of the controller.
+Sounds like a performance killer, but its really not.
+Just think every time you refresh during development that the routes are reloaded!

 ### To Install